This design doc discusses the lifecycle of transactions in wallet-core.

 The transactions in wallet-core all should have an associated state machine.
 All transactions should have some common actions that work uniformly across all transactions.

 The following states apply to multiple different transactions.
-They can
+Only pending

 .